Insurance Certification Testing

-TiGr® Locks were certified for bicycle security by the ART® Foundation of the Netherlands in 2012.
+TiGr® titanium locks were certified for bicycle security by the ART® Foundation of the Netherlands in 2012.

 Engineers run destructive tests using the same tools (hammers, saws, levers, shears, bolt cutters, power tools…) bike thieves are known to use.

-TiGr® Locks hold up to attack testing as well as, or better than, popular u-locks, chain and folding-style bicycle locks.
+TiGr® Locks were found to hold up to attack testing as well as, or better than, cable locks, most folding-style bicycle locks, many chain locks and typical u-locks with less than 12mm diameter shackles.

 Hacksaw attack comparing TiGr® Bow to hardened steel u-lock shackle: